michaelarn0ld/bash-scripts/README.md

 |   :-:       |   -                                                            |
 |   ddg       |   Performs a DuckDuckGo search from the terminal               |
 |   reactcomp |   Boiler-plate for react functional components                 |
+|   makerepo  |   Make a git repo and push it to my private server
 |   webcam    |   Use a digital camera as a webcam on linux                    |